shahanavazm/interneting-is-hard-hands-on/README.md

 # interneting-is-hard-hands-on
-Hands on examples from Interneting is hard book.
+Hands on examples which I completed when stuyding the HTML5 and CSS3 book [Interneting is Hard](https://www.internetingishard.com/).